mobgen/halo-documentation/docs/android/content/android_content_overview.md

 This search will request all the instances for the module id "myModuleId" and which body contains a name with the value "Sample".
 Check out the rest of the available options in [the detailed documentation](./android_content_detailed_api.html).

-{% include warning.html content="The query builder search will return all results available including deleted or draft items.
-You must provide the appropiate query to return only published ones." %}
+> **Warning:** The query builder search will return all results available including deleted or draft items.
+You must provide the appropiate query to return only published ones.

 #### SearchQuery Factory